 Shiatsu is a Japanese acupressure variation and word for ‘finger pressure.
 Just like acupressure, this massage therapy can be focused on your back and uses various kinds of techniques to relieve you of lower back pain.

 However, unlike acupressure, shiatsu identifies more channels or meridians and involves the use of stretches in addition to applying pressure.

 You need to communicate with your shiatsu back massager to ensure the amount of pressure being applied on your lower back doesn’t cause you too much pain.

 Shiatsu uses only fingers in pressure application on your back.
 And since it doesn’t involve the use of massage oils, you can undergo the therapy without removing your clothes.
 However, the clothes you wear should be comfortable.

-Just like acupuncture, acupressure has its roots in the traditional Chinese medicine that dates back to thousands of years.
+Just like acupuncture, acupressure has its roots in traditional Chinese medicine that dates back thousands of years.
 It’s focused on finding your body channels or meridians where your critical ‘qi’ energy flows.

 You have twelve main body channels running from your brain to fingertips and related body organs.